ska-telescope/ska-react-webapp-skeleton/docs/src/DuringDevelopment.rst

 SKA Components
 ==============

+These are supplied from the various components.
+An overview of the libraries have been provided here for reference.
+For specifics of the components/functions available, please refer to the appropriate repository

+ska-javascript-components : library containing a few pure components and types

+ska-gui-components : library containing components that have been built using Material UI.

+ska-gui-local-storage : library containing redux local storage.
+This is used by the ska-gui-components components as applicable

-These are supplied from the ska-javascript-component library for pure components, or from the ska-gui-components library for those that has been built using Material UI.
-It is noted that all the components from ska-javascript are passed through so separate inclusion is not required if the ska-gui-components are also required.
+It is noted that all the components from ska-javascript are provided in addition as part of the ska-gui-components library, so separate inclusion is not required if the ska-gui-components are included.

-For specifics of the components available, please refer to the appropriate repository

 Services
 ========